cvedrine/dtrt-ffmpeg/readme.md

 * add a flag to force the reencoding of files
 * add a param to change the output folder
 * add a --help option
 * add a --verbose option

+# global infrastructure